Fundamental ontology: Ontological difference

 The question of Being aims… at ascertaining the a priori conditions not only for the possibility of the sciences which examine beings as beings of such and such a type, and, in doing so, already operate with an understanding of Being, but also for the possibility of those ontologies themselves which are prior to the ontical sciences and which provide their foundations.
 Basically, all ontology, no matter how rich and firmly compacted a system of categories it has at its disposal, remains blind and perverted from its ownmost aim, if it has not first adequately clarified the meaning of Being, and conceived this clarification as its fundamental task.

-In Husserl's definition, 'phenomenon' appeared comprehensive and sufficient for his philosophical ventures.
+In Husserl's definition, "phenomenon" appeared comprehensive and sufficient for his philosophical ventures.
 But Heidegger saw room for new development.
-By shifting the priority from consciousness (psychology) to existence (ontology), Heidegger altered the subsequent direction of phenomenology.
+By shifting the priority from consciousness (psychology) to existence (ontology), Heidegger opened a new direction for phenomenological inquiry.

-Husserl's phenomenology includes phenomenon as "representation of the world as it is reflected in consciousness" and as the essence of a thing "as it is in itself".
-This differed from the traditionally accepted notion of phenomenon as "occurrence".

-Heidegger saw as insufficient the attempt of his mentor to design and save life only inside human consciousness, i.e. "the world above" of the transcendental ego.

-Thus, the first task that Heidegger took on was to work out how to refute Husserl's immanence of consciousness while preserving all the achievements of his mentor's phenomenology.
-For Heidegger, Husserl's ideas were "in exile" with their transcendental tendency, because they were exclusively concerned with consciousness, and they had to be "thrown" back into the historical, external world.

-Relationship with Dasein

-Heidegger argues "Dasein is an entity which does not just occur among other entities.
-Rather it is ontically distinguished by the fact that, in its very Being, that Being is an issue for it".
-Human beings are in a privileged position to understand fundamental ontology.